Chapter 1: An Alluring Difference

 "Yes, Harry…really," Hermione declared from the entrance to the kitchen.

 The Boy-Who-Lived looked up towards his best friend.
 Her hair was in place and her dressing gown tied modestly across her chest.
-Any sign that she had been sexually aroused…and acted in response…were gone, so long as you considered her flushed cheeks to be due more to embarrassment than excitement.
+Any sign that she had been sexually aroused…and had satiated that arousal…were gone, so long as you considered her flushed cheeks to be due more to embarrassment than excitement.

 "Hey…are you okay?" he asked.